tesla-is/MNIST-Kaggle-Competition-The-Winning-Solution/README.md

 A lot of notebooks use an ensemble CNN or simple CNN with the full MNIST dataset for a perfect score.

 But wait!
 If cheating is what you want to do, maybe do it the smart way.
 Simply use a Decision Tree Algorithm with (max_depth = None).
 It is in the nature of Decision Trees to overfit the training data.
 You'll get a perfect score of 100%.

+The winning solution is in notebook version 9

+Make sure to implement all the versions.

+I am sure you will find it useful.